MarcelRobeer/explabox/docs/source/overview.md

 # Overview
 The Explabox aims to provide insights into your data and model behavior, by transforming _ingestibles_ into _digestibles_ through _analyses_.
+The Explabox is split into three layers:

 ![layers](https://github.com/MarcelRobeer/explabox/blob/main/img/layers.png?raw=true)
+ßß
 ## Ingestibles
 Ingestibles encompass your `model` and `data`.
 The `Ingestible` class provides a unified interface for accessing your `model` (e.g. its meta-information and prediction function) and your `data` (e.g. the instances, the various splits, and corresponding ground-truth labels).
+Ingestibles contain meta-information of the data and model (to determine relevant functions for analyses and for auditability) and allow for optimized inferencing through batching and lazy loading.

 ### Importing ingestibles
 The `model` can be imported via the `import_model()` function, while the `data` is imported via the `import_data()` function.